Frédéric Johansen

-Frédéric Johansen (13 October 1972 – 20 December 1998), was a French footballer.

-Club career

-Johansen was named player of the year for the Division 2 1991–92 season.
+Frédéric Johansen (13 October 1972 – 20 December 1992) was a French footballer.
+He was named player of the year for the Division 2 1991–92 season and represented France at under-21 level on eight occasions in 1992.

-International career

-Soucasse represented France at under-21 level on eight occasions in 1992.

 Personal life and death

 Frédéric was the brother of fellow professional footballer Pascal Johansen.

 He was killed in a car accident in December 1992.
 His club, Mulhouse, named a stand after him in memory.
 The stand was closed in 2021, due to wood rot making it dangerous.